Three times a week, we do our podcast, Verdict with Ted Cruz.

 I don't think it's a coincidence.

-Raheem what do you know about the people there was a report that uh apparently it's hundreds of tourists on London's four hundred and fifty foot ferris wheel which I assume is on Westminster Bridge or adjacent to it were caught on the Ferris wheel at the time and watching this terror unfold before their eyes.
+There's a report that apparently hundreds of tourists on London's 450-foot Ferris wheel, which I assume is on Westminster Bridge or adjacent to it, were caught on the Ferris wheel at the time and watching this terror unfold before their eyes.

-Yeah I mean you can only imagine how these people must have felt being suspended uh in these glass cubicles of the London eye uh for hours on end uh with a direct line of sight uh to Westminster Bridge and and and and the and the destruction that was going on there and not being able to sort of be told accurately what was going on, whether they were safe or not.
+Yeah, I mean, you can only imagine how these people must have felt being suspended in these glass cubicles of the London Eye for hours on end with a direct line of sight to Westminster Bridge and the destruction that was going on there and not being able to sort of be told accurately what was going on, whether they were safe or not.

 I mean, this is how people felt all across Westminster today.